Talk to the Veterans Crisis Line now

 VA Engineering Health Innovations: Cleveland

-VehiCLE is a team of engineers dedicated to bringing VA technologies to the private sector through licensing and national VA system distribution.
+VehiCLE is a team of engineers dedicated to bringing VA technologies to the private sector through licensing and distribution through the national VA system.
 They fabricate high-quality functional prototypes, perform design and cost analyses, and develop key technical documentation, including detailed drawings, bills of materials (BOMs), and design history files (DHF).

 Based at the Louis Stokes Cleveland VA Medical Center, VehiCLE partners with Sears think[box] at Case Western Reserve University, leveraging their advanced makerspace and fabrication facilities.
-VehiCLE assists VA Technology Transfer Programs (TTP) and VA innovators in advancing technologies with a focus on manufacturability—emphasizing ease of fabrication, reduced weight, simplified assembly, and lower costs.
+VehiCLE assists TTP and VA innovators in advancing technologies with a focus on manufacturability, emphasizing ease of fabrication, reduced weight, simplified assembly, and lower costs.

 Questions about VA Research or the website?
 Email VA Research